iao/unreal-collaboration/README.md

 ### Build
 To build an **Unreal Collaboration** server, please do the following:
 1. First setup the project for packaging
-    * Setup the Gamemode to use your Blueprinted extensions of the following: `NetworkCharacter` as the default pawn, `NetworkPlayerController` as the default Player Controller, and `NetworkHUD` as the default HUD
+    * Setup the Gamemode to use a Blueprinted extension of `NetworkBaseGameMode`, setting the default HUD to be a Blueprinted extensions of `NetworkHUD`
-    * Setup the *Entry* level to use `NetworkStartScriptActor` as it's parent class
-    * *Entry* and *Transation* levels must be added.
-All maps must be selected to be cooked
+    * Set the required character & player controller subclasses within the bgamemode blueprint to point to blueprinted extensions of the required classes
+    * Setup an empty world called *Transation*, and ensure it has been built
+    * Select the transition level to be *Transition* within *Project Settings*, ensure it & your main world are going to be cooked
     * Everything should be setup to allow for cooking (for example, one should not be referening `UBlueprint` within code as these are not explicitly packaged (only the generared code is) and instead should use Blueprints to select the Blueprint to use)
-2. Once the project is setup for packaging, follow the instructions for deployment using [Unreal Selector](https://gitlab.donald108.com/university/unreal-selector) on Windows or Linux below
+2. Follow the instructions below to package the project for client or server use.
+3. If project is going to be deployed using [Unreal Selector](https://gitlab.donald108.com/university/unreal-selector), follow the steps outlined there to add the project.

 #### Client
 1. Compile & run the project using the `Development Editor` build
 2. Package the project for the target client architecture(s), save in a known location (e.g. `Build`) using File -> Package Project in the editor
-3. Move the *contents* of `Build/${OS_NAME}NoEditor/` to its own folder (***the name of this folder should be the name of the final project***), which can be used for server distrubution.
+3. Move the *contents* of `Build/${OS_NAME}NoEditor/` to its own folder (***the name of this folder should be the name of the final project***), which can be used for client distrubution (by zipping it).

 #### Server
 1. Compile & run the project using the `Development Editor` build